-The Milwaukee-Belden TOD anchors a transportation hub and uses Transit Oriented Development principles to responsibly increase neighborhood density, economic revenue, and mass transit ridership, without increasing vehicular congestion.
+The Milwaukee-Belden T.O.D. anchors a transportation hub and uses Transit-Oriented Development principles to responsibly enhance neighborhood density, boost economic revenue, and increase mass transit ridership—all without contributing to vehicular congestion.

-Located just steps away from a CTA Blue Line Station in the Logan Square neighborhood, the oddly shaped “flattened bowtie site was both a constraint and an opportunity.
-Instead of a conventional “wall” building approach, two volumes are arranged vertically at either end, leaving an open space in between that becomes a desirable public amenity for the community.
+Situated just steps away from a CTA Blue Line Station in the Logan Square neighborhood, the ‘flattened bowtie’ site presented both a constraint and an opportunity.
+Instead of adopting a conventional ‘wall’ building approach, two volumes are vertically arranged at either end, creating an open space in the center that serves as a desirable public amenity for the community.

 General Contractor: Power Construction